ChaojieWei/qq/README.md

 >To run the cnn.py Python script inside the cnn directory you need to follow the simple steps below.

+# Required packages
+>You need your machine to have working C/C++ and Fortran compilers.
+Moreover you will need:

+    gnuplot, openblas, python-dev

+>properly installed and working on your machine
+>If your system is Ubuntu/Debian based you can easily install all of them with this command

+    sudo apt-get install build-essential gnuplot gfortran libfreetype6-dev libopenblas-dev python-dev

 # Use Virtualenv
 >Before installing python dependencies I advise you to use virtualenv (https://virtualenv.readthedocs.org/en/latest/) to avoid to mess up